 What Are The Safety Concerns?

-Since the drug is an FDA-approved non-prescription medicine, Senna is generally safe for most adults and even children over the age of 2 when taken by mouth and if taken less than seven days.
+Since the drug is an FDA-approved non-prescription medicine, Senna for constipation is generally safe for most adults and even children over the age of 2 when taken by mouth and if taken less than seven days.
 The drug may possibly be unsafe when taken long-term and in higher doses.

 The longer your loved one takes the drug, the more likely will it cause bowel dysfunction and may increase the body’s dependence on laxatives.
 Another risk of taking Senna long-term is that is can potentially cause a number of health problems such as heart function disorders, liver damage, muscle weakness, and more as it can alter the balance of chemicals present in the blood.